Approximation Algorithms for Maximin Fair Division

 \subsection{The Reduction of Bouveret and Lema\^{i}tre}

-Intuitively, the greater the conflict of interest among agents, the harder it is to ensure a fairness guarantee.
-For additive valuations, Bouveret and Lema\^{i}tre \cite{bouveret-basic} show that it is hardest to guarantee the agents their maximin share when all agents have the same order of preference over the goods.
-Formally, we say an instance is an \emph{ordered instance} iff there exists a total ordering ($\prec$) over the set of goods $[m]$ such that for all $i\in[n]$ and $ j,j'\in[m]$, such that $j\prec j'$, we have $v_{i,j}\geq v_{i,j'}$.
-Therefore, without loss of generality, we can say that an instance is ordered iff for all agents $i\in[n]$ and goods $ j, j'\in[m]$, such that $j< j'$, we have $v_{i,j} \geq v_{i,j'}$. i.e. $v_{i,1}\geq v_{i,2}\geq \dots \geq v_{i,m}$.
+Intuitively, the greater the conflict of interest among agents, the harder it is to obtain a fair allocation.
+For additive valuations, Bouveret and Lema\^{i}tre \cite{bouveret-basic} show that it is hardest to guarantee the agents their maximin share when all the agents have the same order of preference over the goods.
+Formally, we say an instance is an \emph{ordered instance} iff there exists a total ordering ($\prec$) over the set of goods $[m]$ such that for all $i\in[n]$ and $ g, g' \in [m]$, such that $g\prec g'$, we have $v_{i,g}\geq v_{i,g'}$.
+Therefore, without loss of generality, we can say that an instance is ordered iff for all agents $i\in[n]$ and goods $ g, g'\in[m]$, such that $g< g'$, we have $v_{i,g} \geq v_{i,g'}$, i.e., $v_{i,1}\geq v_{i,2}\geq \dots \geq v_{i,m}$.

-Given a fair division instance $I=([n],[m],v)$ we will construct an ordered instance as follows.
-First, note that for every agent $i \in [n]$, there exists a permutation $\sigma_i: [m] \rightarrow [m]$ such that for all $j,j' \in [m]$ with $j < j'$ we have $v_{i,\sigma_i(j)} \geq v_{i,\sigma_i(j')}$.
-Using these permutations, we define a new valuation function, $v'$, for every agent $i$ by setting $v'_{i,j} = v_{i,\sigma_i(j)}$ for all $ j \in [m]$.
+Given a fair division instance $I=\left([n],[m],\{v_i\}_{i \in [n]} \right)$ we will construct an ordered instance as follows.
+First, note that for every agent $i \in [n]$, there exists a permutation $\sigma_i: [m] \rightarrow [m]$ such that for all $g, g' \in [m]$ with $g < g'$ we have $v_{i,\sigma_i(g)} \geq v_{i,\sigma_i(g')}$.
+Using these permutations, we define a new valuation function, $v'_i$, for every agent $i$ by setting $v'_{i,g} = v_{i,\sigma_i(g)}$ for all $ g \in [m]$.